wp-plugins/squirrly-seo/readme.txt

 You want the classy, bottom-of-the-page Author Box?
 You can choose that one as well.

-And if your star Authors want different things, satisfy their needs by allowing them to place their Author Box top or bottom, with the default theme, or a better looking one.
+And if your star Authors want different things, satisfy their needs by allowing them to place their Author Box at the top or bottom, with the default theme, or a better looking one.
 You can make each of them shine in their own way.

 The <strong>Social Profiles</strong> of your writers will be obvious and clickable, getting you Humans that will engage with content on your blog and also on your social media streams.